What more motivation do you need than the prospect of wild salmon leaping a waterfall right in front of your face?

 Need more info?

-For more information on the area, salmon run schedule, and bear activity, contact Katie at the Seward Ranger District (907-224-3374).
+For more information on the area, salmon run schedule, and bear activity, contact the Seward Ranger District (907-224-3374).